 - Does the school offer AP/honors courses that will challenge you?

-- Are there alternative or atypical courses on offer? (ie. entrepreneurial skills, media technology, quantitative literacy)?
+- Are there alternative, atypical courses on offer?
+For example, entrepreneurial skills, media technology, quantitative literacy…

-- Will the course offerings satisfy my curiosity, or will I be forced to seek alternatives outside the high school?
+- Will the course offerings satisfy my curiosity?
+Will I need to seek alternatives outside the high school?

-- Cost – if considering a private school, weigh up the cost of attending.
+- Cost – if considering a private school, weigh up the cost of attending as well.

 - How much should I pay to attend a private school?
-Does the quality of education outweigh the cost?
+Also, does the quality of education outweigh the cost?

 - Can I receive financial aid?

-- Diversity – high school integration go hand in hand with academic accomplishment
+- Diversity – high school representation goes hand-in-hand with academic accomplishment.

 - What is the makeup of the student body?